FFY00/BetterDiscordThemeMasterFile/README.md

 Use the TRANSPARENCYCONFIG.THEME.CSS do not use TRANSPARENCYMASTER.CSS.
 Just download the [TransparencyConfig](https://github.com/Twiistrz/BetterDiscordThemeMasterFile/tree/master/CONFIG) file in CONFIG folder and you're good to go.

+## Download BandagedBD

+Use this for now: https://github.com/rauenzi/BetterDiscordApp/releases/

+Linux users use this - https://gist.github.com/ObserverOfTime/d7e60eb9aa7fe837545c8cb77cf31172

+## Uninstall BandagedBD

+Download this bat file and run it. https://gist.github.com/intrnl/09db7693fba679d78d9003d676e189c3

+If you don't want to run batch then open this link https://github.com/Jiiks/BetterDiscordApp/wiki/Uninstalling-BD

+If you couldn't find index.js.old or you got javascript error ./core not found then you have to edit index.js file and replace require('./core'); with require('./core.asar');
+or just open run (winkey+R) and paste this

 ## Installing a Theme
 1. Download a theme with the extension of ".theme.css"
 2. Go to User Settings->Themes